DV

 Strategy & risk

-VGT tracks Basket (Vanguard Information Technology ETF holdings) with a basket approach, while VOO tracks S&P 500 Index with a large cap approach.
-Beta is 1.42 for VGT and 1.0 for VOO, indicating VOO is less volatile relative to the market.
+VGT holds a basket of Vanguard Information Technology ETF holdings, while VOO tracks S&P 500 Index with a large cap approach.
+Beta is 1.47 for VGT and 1.0 for VOO, making VOO the less volatile of the two by this measure.

 VOO beta1.0